samsquire/ideas5/README.md

 # 297. Secure data flow

+OAuth distilled into an expert system rules.

-Security is difficult and I am not an expert, but when it comes to protocols, surely the exchanges between servers could be modelled as a data flow problem and interrogated?
+Security is difficult and I am not an expert, but when it comes to protocols, surely the exchanges between servers could be modelled as a data flow problem and interrogated for security?

+Diffie-hellman.

 # 298. What people should be working on